WhuanY/Git-Bone/README.md

          ▐▌
 ```

 Git-bone is a proven-to-be-practical, baby-git VCS(Version Control System) skeleton code built simply on Java.
-It is a *encripted*, but nonetheless less painful skeleton code for learners to implement their own `git`.
+It is a *encrypted*, but nonetheless less painful skeleton code for learners to implement their own `git`.
 It is originated from the author's implementation (which is me!) for a git project, all the main codes excluded, only helpful comments left for programming novice and lovers to implement their own git.

 ## Git-Bone is, in fact,  [Gitlet](https://sp21.datastructur.es/materials/proj/proj2/proj2)